NGO-Algorithm-Audit/Bias_scan/README.md

 # Fairness through discussion: A deliberative way forward

-Implemented as a web application on our website: https://www.algorithmaudit.eu/bias_scan/.
+☁️ Implemented as an AWS web application on: https://www.algorithmaudit.eu/bias_scan/.

-Details on use cases can be found in the [bias scan tool report](https://github.com/NGO-Algorithm-Audit/AI_Audit_Challenge/blob/master/Bias_scan_tool_report.docx).
+📄 Details on legal background, statistical methods and use cases can be found in the [bias scan tool report](https://github.com/NGO-Algorithm-Audit/AI_Audit_Challenge/blob/master/Bias_scan_tool_report.docx).

 ## Key take aways